 IS THERE AN ORIENTATION FOR VOLUNTEERS?

-Yes; we have a volunteer kick-off meeting on Thursday, March 23, 2017 from 5:30-6:30pm at the Lansing Public Media Center (2500 S. Washington Ave, Lansing).
-Please email email@example.com if you’d like to attend.
-Come eat some pizza, learn more about volunteering, and get a sneak peek at the festival lineup!
+Yes, we have a volunteer kick-off meeting each year before the festival.
+This is an opportunity to munch on some pizza, learn more about volunteering/sign up for a shift, and get a sneak peek at the festival lineup!
 If you can’t make it, don’t worry, the orientation is not required in order to volunteer with us.

 WHAT DO I GET FOR VOLUNTEERING?

-In addition to our eternal gratitude, you’ll get a cool t-shirt and a FREE festival pass that will get you in to ANY CCFF event (excluding two shows at The Loft).
+In addition to our eternal gratitude, you’ll get a cool t-shirt and a FREE festival pass that will get you in most CCFF events.
 You heard that right: volunteering = free festival pass.
 (Whoa!
 What a deal.)

 WHAT KIND OF WORK IS AVAILABLE DURING THE FESTIVAL?